-The good thing though is that when you are not constantly hungry it becomes easy to eat the amount of calories your body really needs and not the amount that the sugar and carb addiction prescribe to you.
+The good thing though is that when you are not constantly hungry it becomes easy to eat the number of calories your body really needs and not the amount that the sugar and carb addiction prescribe to you.

 Additional supplements for the ketogenic diet